1. An important note on research and content

-Subsequently, listing out donor recognition and acknowledgement guidelines in your policy are a good idea and can make it easier for your organization to stick to those stipulations.
+Subsequently, listing out donor recognition and acknowledgment guidelines in your policy is a good idea and can make it easier for your organization to stick to those stipulations.

-- All gifts made to [animal welfare organization] will receive an acknowledgement from the [animal welfare organization] development department within one week of receipt of the gift, if possible.
-An acknowledgement letter including a formal tax receipt for monetary donations will be sent to each donor when their gift is accepted.
+- All gifts made to [animal welfare organization] will receive an acknowledgment from the [animal welfare organization] development department within one week of receipt of the gift, if possible.
+An acknowledgment letter including a formal tax receipt for monetary donations will be sent to each donor when their gift is accepted.

 *You might also include a note about any special treatment for first-time, monthly, or major donations made.